jundalisay/superblist/content/en/research/sarkar/yogic-treatments/acidity.md

 ---
 title: "Natural Remedies for Acidity"
-heading: "Yogic Treatments and Natural Remedies"
+# heading: "Yogic Treatments and Natural Remedies"
 weight: 3
 author: "PR Sarkar"
 description: "Undigested food and undigested acids create poisonous gas which cause a burning sensation in the stomach.
 When they rise up to the chest they cause heartburn.
 When they rise further they cause dizziness"
 image: "/photos/med/heartburn.jpg"
 icon: "/icons/sarkar.png"
-aliases:
-  /research/sarkar/yogic-treatments/acidity
 ---

-## Symptoms
+## Symptoms of Acidity

 - Physical weakness
 - Acidic or watery belching